 1. Antiviral Solution for Fabrics

-With passenger wellbeing always in our minds, we have been developing new and innovative products for our customers over the past few months.
+With passenger wellbeing and innovation always in our minds, Lantal Textiles have been developing new products for customers over the past few months.

 Since the start of the pandemic, passengers and operators have been requesting solutions to minimise the spread of SARS CoV-2.
 This demand became even more acute as we all are slowly starting to return to our normal lives and more and more people are regaining confidence in using public transportation.